dcct0r/VkTask/README.md

 ### :iphone: Lower part of the screen
-+ By clicking on the button with the camera icon, the icon is replaced with a camera / crossed-out camera (you will need 2 camera icons)
++ By clicking on the button with the camera icon, the icon is replaced with a camera / crossed-out camera
-+ By clicking on the microphone button (you will need 2 microphone icons) - anahogically
++ By clicking on the microphone button - anahogically
 + By clicking on the icon with a hand, an AlertDialog opens with the text “hello”
 + By clicking on the red button, the application exits
 ### Top of the screen